 Hello friends!
 Please bear in mind that some of the links on this page are affiliate links, and if you go through them to make a purchase, I will earn a commission.
 I've put these links here because of the quality of the products, not because of the commission.
 The decision is yours, and whether or not you decide to buy something is completely up to you.
 Thank you for visiting Southern Eats and Goodies!

 Are you Team Sweet Tea or Team Cold Brew?
 Why not both?
-You’re going to love making your own cold brew coffee, and you’ll love the money you save even more!
+You’re going to love this refreshing homemade cold brew coffee, and you’ll love the money you save even more!

 Okay friends, this is definitely our easiest recipe, so give it a read if this is your first time making cold brew coffee.
 We’ll go through the equipment you need, the coffee to water ratio, and a few fun ways to serve your brew!